Working together to address food insecurity in high-risk populations

-The HUB is an evidence-based model of community care coordination that focuses on addressing social determinants of health (SDOH) risk factors in food insecure or other high-risk individuals.
+The HUB is an evidence-based model of community care coordination that focuses on addressing social determinant of health (SDOH) risk factors in food insecure or other high-risk individuals.
 The Winona Community HUB provides the structure to ensure that Winona’s most vulnerable families’ complex needs are addressed in an equitable, unduplicated and meaningful way.
-The target population for referrals are:
+The target population for referrals are households must include minors that are 17 years old and under, are Minnesota residents and reside within 25 miles of the city of Winona.
+In addition, requirements include being screened as food insecure and are either uninsured/private pay, or Minnesota Medicaid.

-Visit the Center for Disease Control (CDC) to learn more about social determinants of health (SDOH).
+Visit the (CDC) to learn more about social determinant of health (SDOH).

 The Three Core Elements of the Winona Community HUB model: